usherlabs/verity-dp/README.md

 - [ ] Typescript (Coming Soon...)

 > **Note:** We are actively working on expanding language support.
 Stay tuned for updates via [X (Twitter)](https://x.com/usher_web3) or [Discord](https://go.usher.so/discord).

+### zkTLS Demo

+zkTLS acts as a cryptographic primitive that transforms a comprehensive data pipeline into a succinct proof.
+The Verity DP framework empowers you to develop your own verifiable data pipelines, allowing data to be sourced from any location, processed, and utilised on a blockchain in a trust-minimised manner.
+This significantly enhances the integrity of data-driven on-chain financial markets and liquidity management.

+These verifiable data pipelines result in zkTLS proofs (using either SNARK or STARK) that can be verified across major blockchains.

+For a full implementation of zkTLS, please visit the [zkTLS demo directory](./zk/tests/zktls).

 ## Framework SDK Reference